 The 2021 Durham Miners' Gala has been cancelled.
 The DMA have taken the decision early to relieve public services dealing with the coronavirus crisis in the months leading up to this year's event.
 Click here to read more.

-The Gala will return, bigger and better than ever, in 2021 - its 150th anniversary year.
+The Gala will return, bigger and better than ever, in 2022.

 The Durham Miners' Gala is the world's greatest celebration of community, international solidarity, and working class culture.
 It is a unique and inspiring spectacle.

 More than 200,000 people pack the streets of Durham to enjoy the sights and sounds of The Big Meeting.